 - You must own a working Microphone for use with TeamSpeak 3 and VATSIM.

-- You must be able to follow basic procedures and commands within flying an IFR environment.
-We are not designed to teach you how to fly.
+- You must be able to follow basic procedures and commands while flying within an IFR environment.
+We will not teach you basic IFR or VFR flying skills.

 - Once you pass out of OCU, you are required to fly at least two sorties every 30 days

 - You must know how to utilize FSINN / vPilot and Teamspeak 3.

 WHAT TO EXPECT:After your application has been reviewed by the team you will be required to complete a short test to see if you have the basic knowledge required.
 This will be sent out via E-Mail to the address you will have provided in the application.
 If you do not pass the first time you will be able to resit it within 14 days.
 However if you don't pass it the second time you will not be eligible to join vRAF for 6 months.
 However if you do pass it you will be invited to join our training program outlined below.

 vRAF has a self-paced continuing flow of training developed to allow a pilot to train somewhat at their own pace.
 After signing up, you will receive an email to brief you on our requirements and provide you with instructions on how to get started.
 The training program we have is a in house training system conducted by our own QFI's (Qualified Flight Instructors).
 Once you are accepted into the vRAF CFS (Central Flying School), you will have fourteen (14) days to complete your first flight.
 Failure to complete your first flight in that timeframe will result in your immediate expulsion from CFS.